Add Comment Box

 How does the Add Comment Box work?

-Add inline comment boxes on a PDF — small pale-yellow bordered rectangles with your note text inside, anchored at coordinates you specify.
+Add inline comment boxes on a PDF — small pale-yellow bordered rectangles with your note text inside, anchored where you click on the page.
 Useful for marked-up review copies, instructor feedback on student work, or peer-review markup.
-Each comment is a block in the textarea: the first line is "page,x,y" and the remaining lines are the comment text.
-Blocks are separated by blank lines.
+Click on the page once for each comment, then type the text for each comment in the textarea below (one block per blank line, in click order).
 Different from Sticky Note, which renders as an icon-and-bubble; this is a simple boxed inline annotation.

 🔒 Security & Privacy